 What is email marketing and how does it work?
 Email marketing does not mean pitch, pitch and then pitch some more.
-Email marketing is the use of emails to build relationships with potential new clients as well as to promote products and services that your potential clients would find appealing.
+It is the use of emails to build relationships with potential new clients as well as to promote products and services that your potential clients would find appealing.

 It has become an essential tool for businesses these days.
-Not just online marketers but large corporations also see the benefit of email marketing.
+Not just online marketers but large corporations also see the benefit of this type of marketing.
 When was the last time you were in a Bath and Bodyworks or Macy’s and did not get asked for your email address?

 Before answering questions about email marketing, maybe we should first address the statement of whether email marketing still works.
 I hear it all the time “Does email marketing still work?”
 The short answer is YES!
 Yes, people receive too much email.
 Yes, they like to complain about it.
 And Yes, they still check their email multiple times a day.
 Email conversion is still super high.

 Unlike social media marketing which has a very short shelf life, email marketing lingers.
 The fact is that your email will stay sitting in their email box until they actually click the delete or archive button.
 And as part of the process of deleting that email, even if they don’t open it you still get visibility because they see your name over and over again.